• Skip to primary navigation

 This spice is an important part of the cuisines of the Land of Spices and Southeast Asian countries.

-But its significance doesn't end in the culinary world; there are many things you can do with this golden spice.
+But its significance doesn't end in the cooking world; there are many things you can do with this golden spice.

 For instance, turmeric was an ingredient in most ancient Indian medicines and is still a major part of Ayurveda today.